 Polyps usually grow on the lining of the colon, but they can develop anywhere in the large intestine.
 Most polyps are benign growths and have few if any symptoms.
 Overtime if they become larger, they can become cancerous, and certain symptoms will appear.

-Be aware of these 5 colon polyp symptoms, and make sure to contact Colorectal Surgery Associates immediately if you notice any that apply to you.
+Be aware of these 5 colon polyp symptoms, and make sure to contact Colorectal Surgical Associates immediately if you notice any that apply to you.

 Changes in Stool Color